HBO Max: The 24 Absolute Best Movies to Watch

-Here are some highly rated films to watch on HBO Max, plus the new releases for May.
+Here are some highly rated films to watch on HBO Max, plus a look at what's new in May.

 Digging through HBO Max's catalog for a movie to watch?